 Do you have Sunday School?

 We offer spiritual formation for both children and adults.
 Our children use the Shine curriculum.
 Our adults have a variety of offerings each quarter.
 Recently we’ve explored the soundtrack of our faith, the Jewish roots of Christianity, an anti-racism book study, and the theme of “love” in 1 John.
-Sunday school starts at 9:30 am.
-We generally take a hiatus from Sunday school during the summer.
+Sunday school starts at 9:30 am during the school year.
+We take a hiatus from Sunday school during the summer, starting the first week in June.

 What’s your service like?